Passport for Travel from Louisiana to Matagorda, Texas. Issued in New Orleans on November 21, 1836. Printed form

 The port town of Matagorda is the third oldest town in Texas.
 It was established in 1827 when Stephen F. Austin obtained permission from the Mexican government to build a town for incoming settlers.

 The passport was issued to Hamilton W. Robinson, a New York lawyer hot on the trail of a crooked banker he had traced to Texas.
 Robinson was chasing Henry Bartow, who had brought the Commercial Bank of Albany to the brink of ruin and then fled to Texas to escape justice.

 Robinson's investigation successfully traced Bartow to Texas, but Bartow had died soon after his arrival in the new republic.
-Robinson was charged with disinterring his body and returning it to New York.
+Robinson was tasked with disinterring his body and returning it to New York.

-Tarlton's Special Collections Department is delighted to welcome any curious visitors who would like to explore our Republic of Texas materials.
+Tarlton's Special Collections Department is pleased to welcome curious visitors who would like to explore our Republic of Texas materials.